HPC-Dwarfs/SparseBench/MPI-Algorithm.md

 ## Partitioning

 The matrix has to be distributed.
 Every rank gets a consecutive number of rows.
-Other options:
+Other options (not implemented):

 - Take into account total non zeroes per rank
 - Take into account total communication data volume

+## Localization

-### Step 1: Identify externals and create lookup maps
+### Step 1: Identify externals and create external lookup

-Initially the column indices are in global ordering.
-The indices need to be converted to a local column ordering.
+Scan the matrix and find unique external column references:

 - Determine if an index targets a local or external value
-- If local, subtract start row id from index to get local index
 - If external, check if it was already taken care for:
   - If yes, do nothing
   - otherwise
+    - add it to the external lookup (a binary search tree)
-    - add it to a list of external indices
+    - add it to the external local to global id map
-    - find out which rank owns the value
+    - increment the external counter

-    - set up communication for SpMVM
+Variables:

-- `externalCount`: Number of externals for current rank
+- `extCount`: Number of externals for current rank
-- `externals` SIZE `externalCount` temporary: Lookup if index was already seen before.
-Map from global index to local id in external lookups.
+- `extLookup` binary search tree: Lookup if global index was already seen before.
-- `externalIndex` SIZE `externalCount` temporary: List of global ids for all external elements

-- Mark external in local column index by negating
-- Mark external in external lookup by setting to the local id
+- `extLocalToGlobal` SIZE `externalCount`: List of externals as encountered in the matrix mapping from a local id to the global id
-- Add global index to external index list

-### Step 2 Identify owning rank for externals
+### Step 2: Build dist Graph topology providing known incoming edges

-Determine which processors are required to resolve all externals.
-Gather the start row offsets for every ranks first.
+- Gather the start row offsets for all ranks
+- Determine the owning ranks for all externals
+- Set known graph with all incoming edges (all rank we need data from).
+Edge weights are used to communicate message counts.
+- Create MPI Dist Graph Topology

-- `externalRank` SIZE `externalCount` temporary: Store for every external the owning rank
+- Retrieve complete communication topology for current rank

+Variables:

+- `extOwningRank` SIZE `extCount`: Owning rank for all externals
+- `sourceCount`: How many ranks send us messages
+- `recvFromNeighbors` SIZE `size`: Marker from which ranks the current rank requires externals and how many

-### Step 3 Build and apply index mapping
+### Step 3 Reorder externals and localize matrix

-Subroutine `buildIndexMapping`:
-Generate a local ordering for externals, starting at the end of the local elements.
-Give all indices belonging to same rank consecutive ids.
-Map all external column ids in matrix to new local index.

-- `externalLocalIndex` SIZE `externalCount` temporary: Local compacted RHS index for every external.
-Consecutive ids for elements owned by same rank.
+- Reorder externals to ensure that external belonging to the same rank are consecutive
+- Rewrite all matrix entries to reference local + external RHS vector

+Variables:

-- `externalReordered` SIZE `externalCount` temporary: Mapping for newly ordered externals to global id
+- `extLocalToGlobalReordered` SIZE `extCount`: List of externals reordered mapping from local external id to global id
+- `extLocalIndex` SIZE `extCount`: List of externals mapping from local external id to local RHS vector id

 ### Step 4 Build global index list for external communication

-Subroutine `buildElementsToSend`:
-Send the global external indices in the order the current rank requires them.
-On the sending rank there is one index list for all neighboring ranks.

-- `elementsToSend` SIZE `totalSendCount` persistent: List with all global indices the current rank needs to send to other ranks in the exact order they need it in their external part of the vector
+Build a index list to local RHS ids for all elements the current rank needs to send to other ranks, in the order they require them in their external part of the RHS vector.

+- Send `extLocalToGlobalReordered` to all source ranks we receive messages from
+- On the sender side remap the global column ids to local RHS ids